libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 }
 ```

 You will use these methods to create your game and all future games you make in libGDX.
 You'll find that a lot of advanced systems you can use abstract the direct use of these methods, however these remain at the foundation of your code.
+Most of the code in this example will be in the create and render methods.

 ## Rendering
 Now let's talk about rendering.
 For the most part, all modern games just manipulate textures, drawing them to the screen to give you the final image you see: the frame.

 This process is repeated many times per second to give the illusion of motion.
 That's what we're going to do here.
 Let's start with some boilerplate code.
 What is meant by boilerplate code is that you'll use similar code again and again without much change.
-And you'll see this pattern all over:
+And you'll see this pattern all over.
+Declare new variables:

 ```java
 public class Main implements ApplicationListener {
     ...

     SpriteBatch spriteBatch;
     FitViewport viewport;
 ```

+Initialize these variables in the create method:

 ```java
 @Override